Borrowing Items from the Library

 Media equipment is available at the Circulation Desk and may only be checked out by faculty and staff.
 The Library DOES NOT deliver or retrieve equipment.
 Call the Circulation desk at (719) 255-3286 to reserve equipment.

-For information on delivery of media equipment for classroom use, please contact the Information Technology Help Desk at (719) 255-4357.
+For information on delivery of media equipment for classroom use, please contact the Information Technology Service Desk at (719) 255-4357.

 Most items may be renewed 3 times, with the following exceptions: